AndersRodland/ConfigMgrClientHealth/README.md

 * Windows 10 1803 and Windows 10 LTSB will now report build number correctly
 * Fixed remaining pieces of hard coded paths in the script
 * Fixed a bug that could case gpupdate to hang when initiated by Client Health
+* Added a function to test if PolicyPlatform is okay in WMI.
+Error here will cause ccmsetup to fail.

 This software is provided "AS IS" with no warranties.
 Use at your own risk.